usgs/wdfn-blog/content/pivot.md

 | B    | 2020-01-05 |                  3|                 |               2|              |
 | B    | 2020-01-04 |                  4|                 |               1| \<           |

-We can use the “pivot\_longer” function again to make this into a long data frame with the columns: site, date, Chemical, value, remark:
+We can use the "pivot\_longer" function again to make this into a long data frame with the columns: site, date, Chemical, value, remark:

 ``` r
 library(tidyr)